Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. It is Association policy to encourage a cultural norm that Branches and Local Campaign Teams redistribute a small proportion of any money raised in the following manner—

-   1. if money is raised through an election campaign, then 10% is given to the relevant Electoral Campaign Committee; or
+   a) if money is raised through an election campaign, then 10% is given to the relevant Electoral Campaign Committee; or

    2. if money is raised through non-election campaigning, then 5% is given to the Committee to support weaker Branches and 5% is given to the Committee to support the administration of the Association.